Podcasts For Kids

-The Beanies: Imagination Station
+8. The Beanies: Imagination Station

 Imagination Station helps answer those curly questions kids throw at us such as ‘What are sneezes?’, ‘How do you make bubbles?’ and ‘Why can’t sharks play jazz music?’.
-Designed for kids aged 3-8 it's brought to you by kids’ entertainment group The Beanies who launched the podcast on Kinderling Kids Radio in 2017.
+Designed for kids aged three to eight it's brought to you by kids’ entertainment group The Beanies who launched the podcast on Kinderling Kids Radio in 2017.

 In May 2018, Imagination Station won the Family & Kids Australian Podcast Award, so tune in and see why it's so great!

-The podcast teaches meditation techniques that are surprisingly easy to grasp for kids as young as 2, and they’ll will quickly relax ready for sleep after flying through colours, breathing with the waves and listening to lots of animal sounds.
+The podcast teaches meditation techniques that are surprisingly easy to grasp for kids as young as two, and they will quickly relax ready for sleep after flying through colours, breathing with the waves and listening to lots of animal sounds.

 If your kids are big fans of Bedtime Explorers, the podcast’s daytime version, Daytime Explorers will further your child’s development of confidence and life skills through using mindfulness techniques.
 An essential listen!

-Short And Curly
+10. Short and Curly

 After going into the homes and schools of Australian kids, the Short and Curly podcast has uncovered some of the questions that seem to crop up in the everyday lives of Aussie children.
-This highly-entertaining podcast delves deep into these questions, making it perfect for listening to as a family, then discussing together afterwards.
+This highly entertaining podcast delves deep into these questions, making it perfect for listening to as a family, then discussing together afterwards.

-Have you signed up to our newsletter?
+Have you signed up for our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!